 Watch This Space for Crypto Trends of 2021

 It certainly has been an eventful quarter for the cryptocurrency sphere.
-However, the year is only just beginning.
+However, the year is only halfway gone.
 Stay tuned–Coinmotion is always there to help you participate in all of the hottest 2021 trends in crypto.